Chapter 6 Linear model inference and prediction

 An Adelie penguin with a body mass of 3700.662 g is estimated to have a mean bill length of 38.79 mm with an estimated standard error of 0.196 mm.
 A Chinstrap penguin with a body mass of 3733.09 g is estimated to have a mean bill length of 48.83 mm with an estimated standard error of 0.29 mm.
 A Gentoo penguin with a body mass of 5076.02 g is estimated to have a mean bill length of 47.50 mm with an estimated standard error of 0.22 mm.

-To compute the 98% confidence intervals for the mean response for each combination of predictors, we specify level = 0.98 and interval = "confidence" in the predict function in the code below.
+To compute the 98% confidence intervals of the mean response for each combination of predictors, we specify level = 0.98 and interval = "confidence" in the predict function in the code below.

 predict(lmodp, newdata = newpenguins, level = 0.98, interval = "confidence")